French's and Illumination Give Mustard a Minions Makeover

 A post shared by French's (@frenchs)

-The activation also included free hot dogs and pretzel bites topped with Goomi’s Green Mustard, alongside photo opportunities and interactive installations designed to encourage social sharing.
+The activation also included free hot dogs and pretzel bites topped with Goomi’s Green Mustard, alongside photo opportunities and interactive installations for social sharing.

 "Minions & Monsters" arrives in theaters on July 1, while the French’s products begin appearing online and at select retailers starting June 1.